AlexsLemonade/scpca-docs/docs/faq.md

 ## Why are some values different after I regenerate My Dataset?

-The Portal only offers one version of each sample at any given time.
+The Portal only offers data processed using a single version of the `scpca-nf` workflow for each sample at any given time.
+If any new features or updates are made to the processing workflow, all data currently on the Portal will be re-processed.
 Because of this, when you regenerate a previously-created version of `My Dataset`, the values in your downloaded files may be slightly different compared to a previous download.
+A full description of any major changes made to data on the Portal are described in the {ref}`CHANGELOG page<changelog:CHANGELOG>`.

 You can learn more about the specific version of the data you have as follows:

 * The file name of each downloaded zip file, and the enclosed `README.md`, will include the date it was downloaded from the Portal
-* The {ref}`CHANGELOG page<changelog:CHANGELOG>` provides information about data changes within the Portal
 * The metadata included in your downloaded files will contain information about the `scpca-nf` workflow version that was used to process the data
   * For example, the column `workflow_version` in the metadata file included in your download (`single_cell_metadata.tsv`, `bulk_metadata.tsv`, and/or `spatial_metadata.tsv`) provides the `AlexsLemonade/scpca-nf` workflow version used to process the sample, and the column `processed_date` provides the date the sample was processed through the workflow.
   See the {ref}`metadata documentation<download_files:metadata>` for additional information